 We do know that consumers are continuing to spend more online than in-store, and this is a trend that is only growing.
 Nearly one-fifth of off goods purchased are done online.

-Successful retail moving forward has to be about making the experience smooth for customers and associates.
+Retail technology moving forward is about to make the experience smooth for customers and associates.
 The rise of the cashierless store is getting major investment through companies like Amazon and Mastercard, with their Shop Anywhere platform.
 True omnichannel means being where the customers are in a manner that is a win-win.

 It may sound counterintuitive, but the retailers who are willing to invest in consumer and employee satisfaction will only continue to succeed.
 In the QSR sector, Chick-fil-A reimagined their drive-thru experience to make it more personal and accurate.
 As a result, despite closing stores and dining rooms, their profit was up 13% from 2019 to 2020.